 Massaging and stretching the affected muscle during a cramping episode can help to alleviate some of the pain.

-Memory foam mattresses are well know for their pressure-relieving properties, spreading your weight evenly and reducing excess weight on heavier parts of the body such as your hips, shoulders and legs.
-These properties make it perfect for sufferers of leg cramps at night, with the optimal support and comfort helping your muscles to fully rest and relax.
+Memory foam mattresses are well known for their pressure-relieving properties, spreading your weight evenly and reducing excess weight on heavier parts of the body such as your hips, shoulders and legs.
+These properties make it perfect for sufferers of nighttime leg cramps, with the optimal support and comfort helping your muscles to fully rest and relax.

-Drinking water and other liquids (even pickle juice!) throughout the day helps to keep our muscles contracting and relaxing correctly, thus reducing the risk of cramping.
+Drinking water and other liquids (even pickle juice!) throughout the day helps to keep our muscles contracting and relaxing correctly, thus reducing the risk of cramping and muscle spasms.
 Staying hydrated is particularly important when engaging in physical activity as the fluids lost while exercising will need to be replenished.

 5. Apply Heat